backdrop-contrib/textile/README.md

   box in the configure dialog.
 Otherwise, Textile will filter all the text in the submitted text field.

+- After configuration, you can choose Textile as the format when creating or editing content.

 Documentation <!-- Do not include if you have not created a wiki page. -->
 -------------